-• The SAP NetWeaver Search and Classification (TREX) Single Host installation guide
+The SAP NetWeaver 7.0 Search and Classification (TREX) Single Host installation guide

 This installation guide details the installation of a TREX instance on a single host.
-The installation guide is located on the SAP Service Marketplace at service.sap.com/instguidesnw.
+The installation guide is located on the SAP Service Marketplace at support.sap.com/sltoolset → System Provisioning → Installation Option of Software Provisioning Manager → Installation Guides - Standalone Engines and Clients → SAP NetWeaver Search and Classification TREX.

-Use the SAP NetWeaver Search and Classification (TREX) Multiple Hosts installation guide as a central entry point.
+Use the NetWeaver 7.0 Search and Classification (TREX) Multiple Hosts installation guide as a central entry point.
 This guide contains information relevant for planning and provides an overview of the implementation process.
-At appropriate points, it refers to the SAP NetWeaver Search and Classification (TREX) Single Host installation guide.
+At appropriate points, it refers to the SAP NetWeaver 7.0 Search and Classification (TREX) Single Host installation guide.